About this listing

 I personally welcome guests and am available for questions and directions around City.
 I'm available by cell phone at all times and live on the premises.

 The minimum stay is two nights.
-Friday and Saturday rates are $25 higher.
-A second double bed is available in the Loft; inquire about special pricing.
+A second double bed is available in the Loft; inquire about special pricing for the second double bed in the Loft.

-Prefer no air fresheners.
+Prefer no air fresheners, essential oils on bedding or furniture, nor heavy cologne/perfume.
 No smokers.
 Guests may use the house kitchen and laundry and clean up after themselves.
 Keep personal effects in guest room.
 Keep loud sounds down between 11 PM to 8 AM.
 Additional overnight guests permitted with prearrangement.
-Guests will keep house door locked securely and close windows in room when going out.
-Parking for autos is done with parking permit nearby.
-Owner can help with directions and nice places to visit.
+Guests will keep house door locked securely and close windows in room when going out (because of possible rain).
+Free parking for autos is done with visitor parking permit nearby.
+Host can help with directions and nice places to visit.
 This is someone's home and you are a very special guest!

 Hi, I'm Jack -